CharanMann/OpenIG-OpenAM-BasicAuthn/README.md

-# OpenIG-OpenAM-BasicAuthn
+# Protecting REST APIs using OpenIG with OpenAM

+This is sample for protecting REST APIs using OpenIG with OpenAM

+Assumptions:
+1. OpenIG & OpenAM is deployed and configured.
+2. REST API server is up and running.
+This sample uses OpenDJ as REST API server.
+3. "OpenDJ Authorization header" filter is required for this sample as OpenDJ is used as REST API server.
+This filter can be customized as required by specific REST application.
+4. The server hosting OpenIG should have internet connectivity as first request tries to download required jars from maven repo.
+The custom groovy script uses @Grab and it downloads the required dependencies under <User-Home>/.groovy/grapes.

 Instructions:

-1. Copy these jars in <OpenIG_Tomcat>/webapps/ROOT/WEB-INF/lib folder:
- - http-builder-0.7.1.jar
- - json-lib-2.4-jdk15.jar
- - xml-resolver-1.2.jar
- - commons-collections-3.2.1.jar
-2. Copy 07-opendj-openam under <User-Home>/.openig/config/routes
+1. Copy 07-opendj-openam under <User-Home>/.openig/config/routes
-3. Update openamUrl parameter for "OpenAM Basic Authentication" filter in 07-opendj-openam
+2. Update openamUrl parameter for "OpenAM Basic Authentication" filter in 07-opendj-openam
-4. Update openamUrl, pepUsername, pepPassword, realm, application parameters for "OpenAM Authorization check filter" filter in 07-opendj-openam
+3. Update openamUrl, pepUsername, pepPassword, realm, application parameters for "OpenAM Authorization check filter" filter in 07-opendj-openam
-5. Copy OpenAMBasicAuthFilter.groovy, BasicAuthFilter.groovy under <User-Home>/.openig/scripts/groovy
+4. Copy OpenAMBasicAuthFilter.groovy, BasicAuthFilter.groovy under <User-Home>/.openig/scripts/groovy
-6. Restart OpenIG apache tomcat server
+5. Restart OpenIG apache tomcat server.

 Curl commands:

+Note the first request may take few minutes as it downloads the required jars from maven repo.

 1. Perform authentication by passing credentials curl http://opendj-openig.sample.com:8280/opendj/users/demo?_prettyPrint=true --header "X-OpenAM-Username:demo" --header "X-OpenAM-Password:changeit" -v